-Sulfur Is a Useful Aid in the Treatment of Acne, Especially When Combined With Other Medications
+Sulfur Smells Bad, but Is a Useful Aid in the Treatment of Acne, Especially When Combined With Other Medications

 The Essential Information

 In nature, sulfur is a yellow, nonmetallic element found in the Earth's crust.
-Sulfur is produced in many forms, but colloidal sulfur is the most commonly used and most potent form of sulfur due to the smaller size of its particles, which promotes greater sulfur-to-skin interaction.
-Sulfur is most effective when combined with other anti-acne medications such as benzoyl peroxide and sodium sulfacetamide.
+A particular type of sulfur called colloidal sulfur is the most commonly used and most potent form of sulfur due to the smaller size of its particles, which makes it work better when applied to the skin.

 How Sulfur Works on Acne

-Scientists have yet to discover exactly how sulfur works.
-Research suggests that:
+Scientists have yet to discover on a cellular level exactly how sulfur works, but research suggests that:

 - It may work because a reaction between the sulfur and cysteine, an amino acid found in the skin, aids in the formation of hydrogen sulfide ions, which break down keratin in the skin cells.2

-Scientists believe that when combined with other medications, sulfur could work in these ways:
+When combined with other medications, sulfur may work in these ways:

 A 1965 study published in the Canadian Medical Association Journal showed that sulfur combined with benzoyl peroxide is a potent agent against even severe body acne.
 In this study, sulfur was combined with benzoyl peroxide to treat 286 participants with acne, and the results showed that: